saurabh-das7/pm-tpm-playbooks/ai-learning/llm_api_selection_for_solo_builds.md

 If you're building multiple AI projects and want to minimise API overhead:

-1. **Start with Gemini free tier** across all projects — one account, one key, zero cost
+1. **Start with Gemini free tier across all projects** — one account, one key, zero cost
+2. **Verify limits in AI Studio before designing each tool** — do not assume model limits carry over from previous projects or match documentation
+3. **Use `gemini-3.1-flash-lite` as your default free-tier model** — 500 RPD confirmed as of May 2026; avoids the 20 RPD trap in the 2.5 series
-2. **Add a paid tier only when a specific project demands it** — don't pre-empt this
+4. **Add a paid tier only when a specific project demands it** — don't pre-empt this
-3. **Use the OpenAI-compatible endpoint format** where possible — makes switching providers a one-line change
-4. **Document your fallback** in each project's risk register — if the free tier tightens, what's the paid-tier cost?
+5. **Document your fallback in each project's risk register** — if the free tier tightens, what's the paid-tier cost and what code change is required?

 The goal is not to optimise every project independently.
 It's to have a stable, low-friction API layer that lets you focus on building, not on managing credentials and billing across five different providers.